Consulate General of China, Houston: 2020 closure

 On July 21, 2020, the United States government ordered the consulate in Houston to be closed within 72 hours.
 The U.S. State Department spokesperson Morgan Ortagus released a statement saying that "The United States will not tolerate the PRC's violations of our sovereignty and intimidation of our people", and that the State Department "have directed the closure of PRC Consulate General Houston, in order to protect American intellectual property [from Chinese theft] and American's private information".
 The Houston consulate was accused of being part of a general Chinese espionage effort in the United States, specifically stealing data on medical research and the oil and gas sector.
 In May 2020, an independent research report from the Center for Security and Emerging Technology found that, "Before its closure in the summer of 2020, the Chinese Consulate in Houston, Texas was a major hub in China’s global S&T information gathering operation.
 From January 2015 to July 2020, Houston Consulate staff identified more S&T projects than any other PRC diplomatic post in the world."
-The consulate was also accused of harassing the families of Chinese dissidents while trying to coerce them to return to Mainland China.
+The consulate was also accused of harassing the families of Chinese dissidents while trying to coerce them to return to mainland China.

 In immediate reaction to the news of the closure, stock indices in Hong Kong, in Shanghai, and in Shenzhen dropped.
 Within the hours after the announcement, videos emerged on Houston's locally broadcast KPRC-TV showing documents being burned in barrels in the courtyard of the consulate.
 Local police and fire departments received reports of the fires at around 8 pm local time, and as first responders arrived at the consulate, they were denied entry.
 Chinese Foreign Ministry spokesman Wang Wenbin issued a statement in response requesting the U.S. to reverse the closure, threatening reciprocal actions (e.g. closing an American consulate in China) otherwise.

 On July 24, United States officials entered the former consulate and took over the building.
+In retaliation, the Chinese government ordered the United States on Friday to close its consulate in Chengdu, in response to the U.S. shutting down the Houston consulate.